IgniteUI/indigo-design-docfx/en/components/list-custom.md

 ---
-title: Custom List Item - Design System Component
+title: Custom List Item in Sketch - Design System Component
 _description: The List Items collection contains this special type of List Item that allows the creation of Custom layouts exactly how you would like them to be.
 _keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
 ---

+> [!NOTE]
+> This topic is only relevant for users of the <b>Sketch UI kit</b>.

-# Custom List Item
+# Custom List Item in Sketch

-Use the Custom List Item Component to display the same type of information that you would in a normal List Item but with the complete freedom to arrange your layout exactly as you would like.
-The Custom List Item is achievable by writing the necessary customizations to the layout of the items of the [Ignite UI for Angular List Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/list.html)
+Use the Custom List Item Component in Sketch to display the same type of information that you would in a normal List Item but with the complete freedom to arrange your layout exactly as you would like.
+The Custom List Item in Sketch is achievable by writing the necessary customizations to the layout of the items of the [Ignite UI for Angular List Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/list.html)

-## Custom List Item Demo
+## Custom List Item in Sketch Demo

 <img class="responsive-img" src="../images/list_item_custom_demo.png" srcset="../images/list_item_custom_demo@2x.png 2x" />

 ## State

-The Custom List Item supports the following interactive states: **inactive** for the normal state and active for the selected state.
+The Custom List Item in Sketch supports the following interactive states: **inactive** for the normal state and active for the selected state.

 <img class="responsive-img" src="../images/list_item_custom_inactive.png" srcset="../images/list_item_custom_inactive@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_custom_active.png" srcset="../images/list_item_custom_active@2x.png 2x" />